aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 Note, that you will also need to change Watchface ID under 'File' -> 'Manage project'.
 Each watchface should have unique name, or it will replace already installed one with the same ID.

+## FAQ

+- Does this watchface drains battery any faster?
+- Testing is in progress.
+It looks like animated versions have some effect.
+Will update in several weeks

+## Known issues

+Sometimes MiBand copies animation (VaultGirl) into 5 - 10 instances, spreading them across the screen.
+In this case open Watchface settings, swipe up-down to other animation version and set watchface again.

+After first installation preview on MiBand is taken from Watchfaces' files.
+It looks a bit different from actual watchface.
+MiBand resets preview after opening settings for concrete watchface and keeps it right after that.

+Weather icons are not completely tested.
+Icons are set after 'weather index', and there a lots of them.
+I was not able to find any complete description, so took some other watchface and copied its indices.
+There might be an issue with weather icon, when it would display NOT the actual weather.
+I am currently collecting indices with their descriptions to see, if any are wrong.
+In static of Cian watchface [in here](watchfaces_src/PipGirlProject/Extra/output/Cian_VaultGirl_v10_1.face) watchface displays actual index it reads from weather provider.
+This is how I keep track and compare indices.
+Collection them all might take a while) Here what I currently have:

+- 004 – [Thunder + rain]
+- 001 – [Partly cloudy]
+- 008 – [Moderate rain]
+- 000 – [Clear]

+I was not able to create a button for Oxygen.
+No idea why and how to do that.

+There might be an issue with weather alerts for negative temperatures – did not test yet, waiting for winter)

+No idea what would happen in case IV-index goes above 10.
+MiCreate crashes if trying to set a value for UV=11 or higher.
+Probably the bar will just stick to its upper limit, so should be ok.